 Horfield Korfball Club, Bristol are one of the longest running Korfball clubs in Bristol.
 We are always looking for new or experienced Korfball players to join our Korfball teams.
 Horfield Korfball Club, Bristol have 2 teams competing in South West Korfball Association Division 1, in which we play other Korfball teams in Bristol and the South West.

-Horfield Korfball Club training sessions are held at The City Academy, Bristol and are open to both new and experienced Korfball players.
+Horfield Korfball Club training sessions are held at The City Academy, Bristol and Shine Community Sports Hall, Henleaze, and are open to both new and experienced Korfball players.
 We’re always excited to welcome new players into the club to give the sport a try.
-Your first three training sessions are absolutely free!
+Your first month of training sessions are absolutely free!

-During September we will be running a dedicated free beginners course on Wednesday evenings.
-This will allow all players that a new to the sport to learn the basics in a welcoming environment with dedicated coaches.
+Your first month of training is free and dedicated to beginners.
+This will allow all players that are new to the sport to learn the basics in a welcoming environment with dedicated coaches.

-During the season we train twice a week at The City Academy, Bristol, starting on Wednesday 1st August.
+During the season we train twice a week at The City Academy, Bristol and Shine Community Sports Hall, Henleaze.
 Current training details are below:

 Monday: 20:30 – 21:30